arbor-sim/arbor/doc/concepts/cable_cell.rst

 then provide a different values on specific cell regions.

-Some dynamics, such as membrane capacitance and the initial concentration of ion species must be defined for all compartments.
+Some dynamics, such as membrane capacitance and the initial concentration of ion species must be defined for all CVs.
 Others need only be applied where they are present, for example ion channels.
-The types of dynamics, and where they can be defined, are :ref:`tabulated <cable-painted-resolution>` below.
+The types of dynamics, and where they can be defined, are :ref:`tabulated <cablecell-painted-resolution>` below.

-.. _cable-painted-resolution:
+.. _cablecell-painted-resolution:

 .. csv-table:: Painted property resolution options.
    :widths: 20, 10, 10, 10